adferrand/dnsrobocert/README.rst

 Support
 =======

-Do not hesitate to join the `DNSroboCert community on Spectrum`_ if you need help to use or develop DNSroboCert!
+Do not hesitate to join the `DNSroboCert community on Github Discussions`_ if you need help to use or develop DNSroboCert!

 Contributing
 ============